otrv4/otrv4/otrv4.md

 A valid Auth-I message is generated as follows:

-1. Check that the receiver's instance tag matches your sender's instance tag.
-2. Compute
+1. Compute
    `t = 0x1 || KDF_2(Bobs_User_Profile) || KDF_2(Alices_User_Profile) || Y || X || B || A || KDF_2(phi)`.
    `phi` is the shared session state as mention on its [section](#shared-session-state).
-3. Compute `sigma = RSig(Pkb, skb, {Pkb, Pka, X}, t)`.
+2. Compute `sigma = RSig(Pkb, skb, {Pkb, Pka, X}, t)`.
-4. Continue to use the sender's instance tag.
+3. Continue to use the sender's instance tag.

 To verify an Auth-I message:

+1. Verify if the message type is `0x88`.
+2. Verify that protocol's version of the message is `0x0004`.
-1. Check that the receiver's instance tag matches your sender's instance tag.
+3. Check that the receiver's instance tag matches your sender's instance tag.
-2. Compute
+4. Compute
    `t = 0x1 || KDF_2(Bobs_User_Profile) || KDF_2(Alices_User_Profile) || Y || X || B || A || KDF_2(phi)`.
    `phi` is the shared session state as mention on its [section](#shared-session-state).
-3. Verify the `sigma` as defined in
+5. Verify the `sigma` as defined in
    [Ring Signature Authentication](#verification-verifya1-a2-a3-sigma-m).

 An Auth-I is an OTR message encoded as: